bponsler/roslaunch_to_dot/README.md

     --landscape -- display the graph from left to right, instead of the default which is top to bottom --aspect-ratio -- specify the desired aspect ratio of the graph (default is 8.5/11)

+All arg name value pairs passed to the script on the command line will be displayed in a single node in the graph with a dashed border.
+This node will be labeled as "Command Line Arguments" and will have a single edge connecting it to the main launch file (i.e., the launch file passed to the script).

 ## Usage

 ```